 Autonomy & Coactive Design

 Coactive Design is an approach developed by Matthew Johnson at IHMC to address the increasingly sophisticated roles that people and robots play as the use of robots expands into new, complex domains.
 The term “coactive” was coined as a way of characterizing the activity.
-Besides implying more than one party is involved in the activity, the term is meant to convey the type of involvement.
 Consider an example of playing the same sheet of music as a solo versus a duet.
 Although the music is the same, the processes involved are very different.
-The difference is that the process of a duet requires ways to support the interdependence among the players.
+The duet requires ways to support the interdependence among the players.
 This is a drastic shift for many autonomous robots, most of which were designed to do things as independently as possible.
-The fundamental principle of Coactive Design is that interdependence must shape autonomy.
-This means that independent operation via autonomy is only a stepping stone to the larger goal of interdependent collaboration with teams of people and machines.
-The goal of Coactive Design is to help designers identify interdependence relationships in a joint activity so they can design systems that support these relationships, thus enabling designers to achieve the objectives of coordination, collaboration, and teamwork.
+The fundamental principle of Coactive Design is that interdependence must shape autonomy — that independent operation via autonomy is a stepping stone to the larger goal of interdependent collaboration with teams of people and machines.
+Coactive Design’s goal is to help designers identify interdependence relationships in a joint activity so they can design systems that support these relationships, thus enabling designers to achieve the objectives of coordination, collaboration, and teamwork.

 Coactive Design provides a framework for a more principle exploration of the human-machine design space.
-It guides the design of both the autonomy and the interface.
-The method also provides insight into the impact a given change in autonomy may have on overall system performance.
+It guides the design of both the autonomy and the interface, and provides insight into the impact a given change in autonomy may have on overall system performance.

-The Coactive Design method has proved useful in domains such as unmanned aerial vehicles (UAVs), unmanned ground vehicles (UGVs) and software agents for cyber security.
-Our biggest success story has been IHMC’s participation in the DARRA Robotics Challenge (DRC).
+The Coactive Design method has proved useful in domains such as unmanned aerial vehicles (UAVs), unmanned ground vehicles (UGVs) and software agents for cybersecurity.
+Our biggest success story has been IHMC’s participation in the DARPA Robotics Challenge (DRC).
 The DRC was an international robotics competition aimed at developing robots capable of assisting humans in responding to natural and man-made disasters.
-It was the most challenging robotics competition to date.
-It including over 20 teams per phase and consisted of three phases: The Virtual Robotics Challenge (VRC), the Trials and the Finals.
+It included more than 20 teams competing in three phases: The Virtual Robotics Challenge (VRC), the Trials and the Finals.
 The tasks were selected by DARPA for their relevance to disaster response.
-IHMC Placed 1st in the VRC, 2nd in the Trials and 2nd in the Finals.
-Our success was not based on flawless performance, but on resilience in the face of uncertainty and misfortune and surprise.
+IHMC Placed first in the VRC, second in the Trials and second in the Finals.
+Our success was not based on flawless performance, but on resilience in the face of uncertainty, misfortune, and surprise.
 This was achieved through robust autonomous capabilities that were designed to work effectively with people using Coactive Design.